 Where once the idea of installing Microsoft software on a Mac would have been unthinkable, now as both companies have adopted a more open stance, and compatibility issues have been ironed out, Office and Office 365 are both viable productivity software option for Mac users.

 The latest version of Office software available for the Mac is 'Office for Mac 2016', which was first launched as part of Office 365 in July 2015 under the 365 cloud-based subscription model, and then as a standalone product in September.

-At the enterprise level, Microsoft has made it simple for Mac users within an organisation to install Office 2016 for Mac themselves by providing them with the installer package file.
-Alternatively IT admins can download the installer package file to the local network and use software distribution tools to deploy Office 2016 for Mac to users.
+At the enterprise level, Microsoft has made it simple for Mac users within an organisation to install Office 2016 for Mac themselves by providing the installer package file.
+Alternatively IT admins can download the installer package file to the local network and use software distribution tools to deploy Office 2016 for Mac to its users.